Guide to Work, Study, Travel and Living Abroad

 • Los Cabos

-Guadalajara and the nearby Lake Chapala and Ajijic are the most populous areas outside of Mexico City.
-All attract foreigners while being full of International schools as well as expatriate families.
+Guadalajara and the nearby Lake Chapala and Ajijic are the most populated areas outside Mexico City.
+All attract foreigners while being full of International schools and expatriate families.
+Smaller urban areas with many expats include:

 Smaller urban areas with many expats include: